Challenge level: 5 out of 5

 Giving back to the planet

-As a company dedicated to practicing responsible tourism, we're delighted to assure you that we've designed this amazing itinerary especially to give back to the places we visit.
+As a company dedicated to practising responsible tourism, we're delighted to assure you that we've designed this amazing itinerary especially to give back to the places we visit.

 Both Dream Challenges and our Arctic experts believe nature is the most important thing on this planet.